Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Clear

 ### Collaboration
 Use the Collaboration node to post an automated update onto a public workspace at any stage in a workflow.
-This will be visible to members of the specified workspace, on the timeline of the workspace and their News Feeds.
+This will be visible to members of the specified workspace --- on the timeline of the workspace and in members' News Feeds.

 * Comment on Existing Public Workspace Post
 * Comment on Request Source Post
 * Post to Public Workspace

 ### Email Notifications
 Use the Email Notification nodes to send email templates to different Request stakeholders.
-Configuration options include recipient, which email template to use and which mailbox to send the email from.
+Configuration options include recipient, which email template to use, and which mailbox to send the email from.

 * Email Contact
 * Email Co-worker